Psychic Review: 7 Problems With Maria Medium

 I tested The Medium Maria's free three-card tarot using three different identities, and got identical readings about the "head-to-toe shivers" Maria (if that's even her real name) got when she saw my name, and how, although my natal chart was "so negative," in four or five weeks Destiny would bring fabulous luck and money.

-A Review of the Outrageous Claims Made By Maria Medium
+Claims Made By Maria Medium

 - Maria Medium promises luck for three or four weeks in the future.
 Many "psychic" websites, such as "Padre" and "Valentina," are owned by the same company as "Maria," and promise luck three or four weeks in the future.
 These computerized readings, with random "lucky numbers" tossed in, are worthless.
 Four weeks went by with no fabulous luck and money for me.